-I must admit this area is a little grey.
+I must admit this area is a little gray.
 Some say the age is 9 while others say 12.
-Let’s put it this way, if you’re daughter has childish features and doesn’t really have developed female curves, then give her some freedom.
-However if she’s tall or voluptuous, then try to encourage her to wear the scarf and manteau combination.
+Let’s put it this way if your daughter has childish features and doesn’t really have developed female curves, then give her some freedom.
+However, if she’s tall or voluptuous, then try to encourage her to wear the scarf and manteau combination.
 The fashion police won’t usually say anything, but if she’s running around wearing shorts and a tee she might find it difficult visiting museums or checking into hotels.
 Just try to go easy on her, you want her to enjoy her holiday.
 But who knows she might just be the most fashionable kid on the block!

 Q: But What About Formal Trousers & Capris?